1300 088 065

 Flood Zones Brisbane

-Almost 20% of Brisbane’s suburbs were affected in the 2011 flood, so understanding where the flood zones in Brisbane are is critical when buying a home.
+A total of 177 suburbs (out of 184) were affected by the 2022 flood, so understanding where the flood zones in Brisbane are is critical when buying a home.

 Flood affected suburbs in Brisbane